 If you’ve been fully vaccinated…

-Face MasksMasks are not required except on public transportation, in long-term care facilities (situational), and where required by individual businesses, schools, or health care facilities.
+Face MasksMasks are not required except on public transportation, in long-term care facilities (situational), in State-run buildings, and where required by individual businesses, schools, or health care facilities.
 The Centers for Disease Control and Prevention (CDC) recommends you wear a face mask in areas of high transmission (Visit CDC COVID-19 data tracker https://covid.cdc.gov/covid-data-tracker/#datatracker-home

 Testing, Quarantine, and IsolationFully vaccinated persons who develop COVID-19 symptoms should get tested, and isolate at home until your results come back, continuing to do so if your test comes back positive.
 If you have been identified as a close contact of someone who has COVID-19.